 There is a high failure rate for drugs and biological products proceeding through clinical trials.
 Failure can occur at any time during the clinical trial process.
-The results of preclinical studies and early clinical trials of esmethadone or any future product candidate may not be predictive of the results of later-stage clinical studies or trials and the results of studies or trials in one set of patients or line of treatment may not be predictive of those obtained in another.
+The results of preclinical studies and early clinical trials of esmethadone, psilocybin or any future product candidate may not be predictive of the results of later-stage clinical studies or trials and the results of studies or trials in one set of patients or line of treatment may not be predictive of those obtained in another.
 In fact, many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late stage clinical trials even after achieving promising results in preclinical studies and earlier stage clinical trials.
 In addition, data obtained from preclinical and clinical activities are subject to varying interpretations, which may delay, limit or prevent regulatory approval.
-Owing in part to the complexity of biological pathways, esmethadone or any future product candidate may not demonstrate in patients the biochemical and pharmacological properties we anticipate based on laboratory studies or earlier stage clinical trials, and they may interact with human biological systems or other drugs in unforeseen, ineffective or harmful ways.
+Owing in part to the complexity of biological pathways, esmethadone, psilocybin or any future product candidate may not demonstrate in patients the biochemical and pharmacological properties we anticipate based on laboratory studies or earlier stage clinical trials, and they may interact with human biological systems or other drugs in unforeseen, ineffective or harmful ways.
 The number of patients exposed to product candidates and the average exposure time in the clinical development programs may be inadequate to detect rare adverse events or findings that may only be detected once a product candidate is administered to more patients and for greater periods of time.
 Our Phase 2 clinical study of REL-1017 involved a small population of subjects with MDD, and, because of the small sample size in such trial, the results of this clinical trial may be subject to substantial variability and may not be indicative of either future top-line results or final results.
+In addition, results from open-label trials, such as our open-label trial of REL-1017, may not predict results in placebo-controlled trials for a number of reasons, including biases that may exaggerate therapeutic effect.
 On October 13, 2022, we announced that the RELIANCE III study, evaluating REL-1017 in the monotherapy setting for MDD, did not achieve its primary endpoint, which was a statistically significant improvement in depression symptoms compared to placebo as measured by the MADRS on Day 28.
-On December 7, 2022, we announced that the RELIANCE I study did not achieve its primary endpoint, which was a statistically significant improvement in depression symptoms compared to placebo as measured by the MADRS on Day 28.
-With these findings, even if RELIANCE II or additional Phase III studies achieve their primary endpoints, we may not have sufficient evidence to demonstrate the efficacy of REL-1017 as an adjunctive treatment of MDD.
-If we are unable to successfully demonstrate the safety and efficacy of esmethadone or other future product candidates and receive the necessary regulatory approvals, our business will be materially harmed.
+On December 7, 2022, we announced that the RELIANCE I study, evaluating REL-1017 in the adjunctive setting for MDD, did not achieve its primary endpoint, which was a statistically significant improvement in depression symptoms compared to placebo as measured by the MADRS on Day 28.
+With these findings, even if RELIANCE II, RELIGHT, or any additional Phase 3 studies achieve their primary endpoints, we may not have sufficient evidence to demonstrate the efficacy of REL-1017 as an adjunctive treatment of MDD.
+If we are unable to successfully demonstrate the safety and efficacy of esmethadone, psilocybin or other future product candidates and receive the necessary regulatory approvals, our business will be materially harmed.